 Aberdeen Maritime Museum

-As a coastal city, Aberdeen is rich in maritime history.
-Covering everything from shipbuilding and fast sailing ships, to fishing and port history, the Aberdeen Maritime Museum offers an interesting and engaging day out for all.
-This fantastic museum is also the only place in the UK where you can learn about the North Sea oil and gas industry.
+From shipbuilding and fast sailing ships, to fishing and port history, this coastal city is rich maritime heritage.
+The Aberdeen Maritime Museum offers an interesting and engaging day out for all, and it’s the only place in the UK where you can learn about the North Sea oil and gas industry.